software-engineer-learning/leetcode-algorithms/Medium/2779.Maximum-Beauty-Of-An-Array-After-Applying-Operation/solution.md

 - Time complexity: $O(NLogN)$ with `N` is the length of input array `nums` where:
   - $O(NLogN)$ is for sorting the input array `nums`.
-  - $O(N)$ for find the maximum beauty possible with sliding windows technique.
+  - $O(N)$ is for finding the maximum beauty possible with sliding windows technique.
-  -
 - Space complexity: $O(N)$ with space of the input array `nums` and without some constants space for `left`, `right`, and `ans`.

 ## Code